snabble/docs/QR_code_formats.md

 # QR code formats

-Snabble supports online payments as well as a transmission of a shopping cart to the retailers cash desk.
+Snabble supports online payments as well as transmission of a shopping cart to the retailer's cash desk.
-For the transmission, the following QR code formats are supported out of the box.
+For this transmission, the following QR code formats are supported out of the box.

 ## 1. QrCodePOS